ShreyBhut/Vaultify/README.md

 2. **Login into Vaultify:**

     Enter the master password to access the password manager.
-    You can change the master password by using the update password button.
+    You can change the master password by using the update master password button.
     *(Initial master password = MasterPasswordVaultify)*

 3. **Managing Passwords:**